XYY-huijiwiki/shikijs-for-mediawiki/README.md

 ## Limitations

-- **Performance impact** – Not highly efficient, so avoid loading it for all users.
+- Currently, all functions have been thoroughly tested only on [XYY HuijiWiki](https://xyy.huijiwiki.com).